 The SFPUC conducts watershed sanitary surveys for the Hetch Hetchy source annually and local water sources every five years.
-The last local sanitary survey was done in 2016.
-The SFPUC conducted a special watershed sanitary survey for UNHHS in 2015 as part of its drought response plan efforts.
-These surveys evaluate the sanitary condition, water quality, potential contamination sources and the results of watershed management activities, and were completed with support from partner agencies including National Park Service and US Forest Service.
+The latest local sanitary survey was completed in 2016 for the period of 2011-2015.
+The last watershed sanitary survey for UNHHS was conducted in 2015 as part of the SFPUC's drought response plan efforts.
+These surveys evaluate the sanitary conditions, water quality, potential contamination sources and the results of watershed management activities.

-These surveys identified wildlife, stock, and human activities as potential contamination sources.
-You may contact the San Francisco District office of SWRCB-DDW at 510-620-3474 for the review of these reports.
+With support from partner agencies including National Park Service and US Forest Service, these surveys identified wildlife, stock, and human activities as potential contamination sources.
+You may contact the San Francisco District office of SWRCB-DDW at 510-620-3474 for review of these reports.